Keto Thanksgiving – 7 Dos and Don’ts

 Or maybe you made a conscious decision to enjoy your family’s traditional Thanksgiving dishes and chose not to Keto today.

 Tomorrow is a new day.
 One day of overindulgence isn’t the end of the world.
 When it’s done, it’s done.
+Go back to eating Keto and you’ll soon be back in ketosis.

 The first time you transitioned into ketosis, it was hard.
 But now you are fat adapted, and it will be easier and faster.
 A year from now, it will even be easier and faster.